-This year there has been a minor change in ISB PGP essay questions.
+This year there has been a minor change in ISB MBA essays.
 First of all now aspirants are required to answer only 2 questions instead of 3.

 How is this question different from the last year’s one?